 What is ISO 45001?

-Many of the differences between the new ISO 45001 standard and the OHSAS 18001 standard relate to incorporating much of the common ISO framework into health and safety management system standards.
-This article from DNV-GL highlights many of these differences between the ISO 45001 and OHSAS 18001.
+You will still need to prepare for changes even if you are already compliant with OHSAS 18001.
+Many of the differences between the new ISO 45001 standard and the OHSAS 18001 standard relate to incorporating the common ISO framework into health and safety management systems.
+However, by 2021 OHSAS 18001 will be officially retired.

 What are the goals of ISO 45001 ?